garystafford/k8s-istio-observe-backend/ref-app/README.md

 # Reference Application Platform Helm Chart

 This Helm 3 chart will install all Kubernetes resources to the `dev` namespace for the Reference Application Platform.
-First, place your environment specific values in the chart's `values.yaml`.
-Note that this chart includes container resource requests and limits, along with the use `HorizontalPodAutoscaler` resources, which were not discussed in the blog posts associated this GitHub repository.
+Before proceeding, add your environment specific values in the chart's `values.yaml`.
+Note that this chart includes container resource requests and limits, along with the use `HorizontalPodAutoscaler` resources.

 Prerequisite: Kubernetes Metrics Server for HPA